thegodeveloper/cka/labs/21-create-a-static-pod-and-service.md

-# Create a Static Pod and Service - 2%
+# Question 21 - Create a Static Pod and Service - 2%

 ## Use context